isustatistics/graduate_handbook/README.md

     quarto render

-Make a commit and then submit a [pull request](https://github.com/isustatistics/graduate_handbook/pulls).
+Make a commit including all doc/ folder content and then submit a [pull request](https://github.com/isustatistics/graduate_handbook/pulls).